Angular momentum dependence in multiphoton ionization and attosecond time delays: conclusion

-We have shown that the method gives valid results in argon even at very low energies, suggesting that it is particularly the effect of the angular momentum barrier that is the most lacking in the traditional asymptotic formalism of laser-assisted ionization.
-We also discussed the higher-order \Rabbitt{} schemes, where a similar partial-wave asymptotic factorization can be performed for the higher-order photoionization amplitudes.
+We have shown that the new theoretical method gives valid results in argon even at very low energies, suggesting that it is particularly the effect of the angular momentum barrier that is the most lacking in the traditional asymptotic formalism of laser-assisted ionization.
+We also analyzed the higher-order \Rabbitt{} schemes, where a similar partial-wave asymptotic factorization is performed for the higher-order photoionization amplitudes.
 This also gives, asymptotically, results that match the full leading-order perturbation theory amplitudes, but at low energies the accuracy of the approximate treatment is reduced.
-Our method is straightforward and provides similar results compared to time-dependent simulations and the time-independent leading-order perturbation method.
+We demonstrated that the partial-wave asymptotic approach provides similar results compared to time-dependent simulations and the time-independent leading-order perturbation method.

 Finally, the method is compatible with any computational approach that provides one-photon ionization amplitudes in the partial-wave decomposition.
-The method is very accurate for settings where electron correlation in the continuum is negligible.
+The results are very accurate for settings where electron correlation in the continuum is negligible.
 When it is not, the photoelectron in the vicinity of the molecule exchanges energy with multiple ionic states and does not have a well-defined energy.
 Consequently, approximating the short-range part of the photoelectron wavefunction with a pure Coulomb wave in Eq.~\eqref{eq:Tlli} is no longer justified.
-Such a situation may arise for example in case of the strongly dipole-coupled B and C states of CO$_{2}^{+}$~\cite{Benda2022} and in the core-excited shape resonance in C state which couples to hundreds of ionic states~\cite{harvey2014,masin2018a}.
+Such a situation may arise for example in case of the strongly dipole-coupled B~\(^2\Sigma_u^+\) and C~\(^2\Sigma_g^+\) states of CO$_{2}{}^{+}$~\cite{Benda2022} and in the core-excited shape resonance in C \(^2\Sigma_g^+\) state which couples to hundreds of ionic states~\cite{harvey2014,masin2018a}.
+This seeming deficiency can be actually employed as a tool to identify such correlated systems.
+Whenever the predictions of the partial-wave asymptotic approach diverge from experiment or full calculation at low energies, it is a signature of strongly coupled channels.